 Course Leader: Martyn Clarke

-Martyn has worked in ELT over 30 years in the UK, Europe, Central America and Africa.
-He has taught English at all levels and in many contexts from one-to-one in financial institutions to rural schools with classes of eighty students.
+Martyn has worked in ELT for over 30 years, in the UK, Europe, Central America and Africa.
+He has taught English at all levels and in many contexts, from one-to-one in financial institutions to rural schools with classes of 80 students.